Skip to main content

 Dir.
 Pete Walker

-A group of actors rehearsing a play in an old abandoned seaside theatre are menaced by a homicidal maniac.
+A group of actors are menaced by a homicidal maniac as they rehearse a play in an old abandoned seaside theatre.

-Unravelling as a sort of proto-slasher flick, The Flesh and Blood Show exhibits a few traits of the then still-to-be-established subgenre, such as the isolated location and the lurking killer ready to off the characters one by one.
+Unravelling as a proto-slasher flick, The Flesh and Blood Show exhibits a few traits of the then still-to-be-established subgenre, such as the isolated location and the lurking killer ready to off the characters one by one.
 There are also several red herrings and shady characters that could well be capable of carrying out the grisly deeds.
-Like so many slasher films after it, Walker’s film follows a who-dunnit format closely resembling the narrative structure of Agatha Christie's classic, And Then There Were None; it is also rather gialloesque in its unveiling of the killer and their motives, as their obsessive psychosis stems from a past misdeed which they are doomed to relive over and over.
+Like so many slasher films after it, Walker’s film follows a who-dunnit format closely resembling the narrative structure of Agatha Christie's classic, And Then There Were None.
+The unveiling of the killer and their motives stems from a past misdeed which they are doomed to relive over and over.
 When the film was first released, the flashback depicting the original crime was conveyed in 3D.

 Alfred Shaughnessy’s screenplay exhibits a number of slyly reflexive tendencies which initially toy around with what is real and what is not.
 The opening scene sets the precedent as a young woman answers a knock on her door in the middle of the night to a man with a knife in his chest.
 When she responds by screaming he proceeds to fall about laughing as it’s revealed he is an actor who has just finished working on a horror film and was playing a joke on her.